Eliza Hart Spalding: Educator

 Spalding was the first of the missionaries to learn a Native language, the Nez Perce language, which allowed her to assimilate more quickly with the Nez Perce People and translate their language to English when needed.
 Until that point, it was only a spoken language.
 Spalding created a written version of the language and taught it to the Nez Perce people, along with English.

 She printed Bible story lessons and hymns in the Nez Perce language.
 Her hymnal was the first book written in the Nez Perce language.
 Hundreds of people—men, women and children— showed up for school and she was unable to teach them all, so she developed a system where she taught a Bible story, Bible verse, or a song to a few Nez Perce, who memorized it and then taught it to groups of people.
-Spalding and Henry developed a pictoral ladder with comments in English to help teach the stories of God and biblical figures.
+Spalding and Henry developed a pictorial ladder with comments in English to help teach the stories of God and biblical figures.

 She taught girls to knit, sew, and weave cloth, using the first weaving loom west of the Rocky Mountains.
 They knitted socks and sewed dresses.
 Spalding did not attempt to force the children to assimilate European habits of hair cuts, clothing, or grooming.

 She is considered an artist on the western frontier for her skills of an illustrator, storyteller, knitter, letterwriter, and publisher, as stated in the Frontier Women and Their Art: A Chronological Encyclopedia.